ErisuKuraku/erisukuraku/README.md

 🕸 Made it to the Semi-Finals in the Web Design [WorldSkills](https://www.worldskillsuk.org/competitions/web-design/) Competition for 2021

-🏫 Achived a 7 (A) in GCSE Computer Science and a Level 2 Distinction Star in Travel and Tourism 👨‍✈️
+🏫 Achieved a 7 (A) in GCSE Computer Science and a Level 2 Distinction Star in Travel and Tourism 👨‍✈️✈️

-🏪 I Volunteered at Barnardo's Retail for 1 Year

 ### Follow me